airbytehq/airbyte/docs/connector-development/connector-builder-ui/pagination.md

 and so on.

 The Connector Builder abstracts this away so that you only need to decide what page size to set, what the starting page number should be (usually either 0 or 1 dependent on the API), and how the page size and number are injected into the API requests.
 Similar to Offset Increment pagination, the page size injection can be disabled if the API does not accept a page size value.

-In either case, the connector will automatically increment the page number by 1 for each subsequent request, and continue until it receives fewer records than the page size you configured.
+Either way, your connector will automatically increment the page number by 1 for each subsequent request, and continue until it receives fewer records than the page size you configured.

 So for the example API and dataset above, you could apply the following configurations in the Connector Builder: